 How Does Gmail Determine an Email Is Spam?

-- Content — Typically one of the least common causes for pushing an email to the junk box, certain words or phrases found within messages and subject lines can cause them to be caught in a spam filter.
+- Content — Typically one of the least common causes for pushing email messages to the junk box, certain words or phrases found within messages and subject lines can cause them to be caught in a spam filter.

-- Source — If other email messages sent from the same IP address that you use appear to be spam, your emails may be categorized that way, too.
+- Source — If other email messages sent from the same IP address that you use appear to be junk, your emails may be categorized that way, too.
 In other words, it’s guilt by association.
 This can become a problem for small email senders who may be on a shared server.

 Do You Have a Gmail Deliverability Problem?

-- Check the content of your emails.
+- Check the email content.
 If you have a deliverability issue, check to see if the content is to blame.
 Start by sending a neutral message to a Gmail address using your existing sending infrastructure including the “from” address, sending domain, and IP address.
 If it doesn’t get filtered to Google junk mail, break up the copy of the problem email and be sure to send it in pieces to determine if the problem is located in the subject line or message copy.
 And keep in mind that it could be an image or a link that’s causing the deliverability issue.

 - Ask subscribers to add your “from” address to their Gmail list of contacts.
 This will help ensure that your emails don’t suffer Gmail automatic forwarding to recipients’ junk folders.